 Assistance and social benefits

-The State must provide the families with children who have special needs with assistance and social benefits in order to ensure that the best interests of the child, with regard to his/her development, health and education are satisfied.
-Families with children who have special needs are entitled to and can claim all the assistance and support granted within national legislation.
+The State must provide the families with children who have individual needs with assistance and social benefits in order to ensure that the best interests of the child, with regard to his/her development, health and education are satisfied.
+Families with children who have individual needs are entitled to and can claim all the assistance and support granted within national legislation.
 It is important to remember, though, that human rights standards do not prescribe that all medical assistance or medical equipment should be free of charge.

 important Human rights do not prescribe the precise amount of support that the State is obliged to provide.
 However, the support provided by the State should ensure the basic needs of children with disabilities and their families and to enable them to fully participate in society.
 The support available for families with children who have disabilities should be reviewed regularly and progressively increased, taking into account the economic situation of the State, the living expenses in the State, the changing needs of these children and their families and other factors.
-The support available for children with special needs and for persons who have undertaken their care may be subject to change.
+The support available for children with individual needs and for persons who have undertaken their care may be subject to change.

 Lithuanian law

-You may request the school or other education institution to provide the help of an assistant if a child requires special assistance in school, for example, for moving around inside the school or communicating with other children and school personnel.
+You may request the school or other education institution to provide the help of an assistant if a child requires assistance in school, for example, for moving around inside the school or communicating with other children and school personnel.

 The State is encouraged to support families with children with disabilities by various means.
 In Lithuania, state institutions and municipalities provide various services for free or for reduced costs for people with disabilities and their families.